hufilter/hufilter/README.md

 - Issue management: [Please use this form](https://github.com/hufilter/hufilter-dev/issues/new/choose) (GitHub account required).

 ## Licensing

+The hufilter project is a community project, and it is maintained by volunteers.
+It is licensed under the "Creative Commons Attribution 4.0" license.
+This means that you can use the project for free, and you can also modify it.
+However, you must give credit to the original authors of the project.
+You can read the full license text [here](https://creativecommons.org/licenses/by/4.0/legalcode).

 The project hufilter is distributed under the "Creative Commons Attribution 4.0" license.
 Contributors are licensing their work under the very same terms and conditions.